PeerJ/slamscan/README.md

    1. SNS Topic for notification
    1. IAM Resources
       1. A IAM user for Node Lambda deployment with an access key/secret
-         * Quick Start: AWSLambdaFullAccess
+         * Quick Start: `AWSLambdaFullAccess`
-      1. A lambda_exec role
+      1. A `lambda_exec` role
          * IAM/Roles/New Role
          * AWS Lambda Service Type
-         * Quick Start: Add Policies: AmazonS3ReadOnlyAccess & AmazonSNSFullAccess
+         * Quick Start: Add Policies: `AmazonS3ReadOnlyAccess` & `AmazonSNSFullAccess`
-         * Better Security: Publish Access to your SNS Topic Arn & ListBuckets/GetObject Access to your S3 Buckets that you want to scan
+         * Better Security: Publish Access to your SNS Topic Arn & `ListBuckets`/`GetObject` Access to your S3 Buckets that you want to scan
          * CloudWatch is very useful for debugging - you will need to add permissions for that as well if desired.
-1. NodeJs installed
+1. NodeJS installed

 Installation
 ---